Clearance Ski Boots Coming Soon To Our Online Store

 Meet The Best Bootfitters In Killington

-I’ve been a bootfitter at Basin for 10 years and also carry a Pedorothist liscense as well as Master Bootfit certifications.
-I love to ski and travel and chase pow out west.
+I’ve been a bootfitter at Basin for 11 years and also carry a Pedorothist liscense as well as Master Bootfit certifications.
+I love to ski, windsurf and travel.
 I can be found out on the hill shredding pow or in the shop offering high quality bootfits.

 When I’m not working as a bootfitter I can be found skiing or out flying my amatuer drones and mini-planes.
 I love to be outside, enjoying life and connecting with the world around me.

-When your foot and ankle bones are pressured by a hard plastic shell, you can expect problems.
-This is where shell modification comes into play.
-Modifying the shell to match the shape of your foot can be done by grinding the plastic away or by heating and reshaping the plastic with an assortment of specialized tools (also known as “punching” the boot).
+When your foot and ankle bones are pressured by a hard-plastic shell, you can expect problems.
+This is where shell and liner modification comes into play.
+Modifying the shells and liner to match the shape of your foot can be done by heating and reshaping the plastic with an assortment of specialized tools, presses and dies. (also known as “punching” the boot).
+Certain manufacturers offer custom shells and liners that can be molded to you foot using an oven and stack heater.
+If you are looking for complete 100% custom boots see “Custom Boots & Liners” section.

 Common situations that call for modifying the boot shell include: